Skip to content

 • Server-side rendering applications

-Used for Next.js applications like apps/docs and apps/subscription.
+Used for Next.js applications like apps/docs.

 Key Features: